Energy Efficiency

 Companies are increasingly shifting to own-generated solar power.

-Demand for solar energy in Kenya has risen over the past few years as power consumers embrace installation of solar power systems to beat high cost of electricity.
+Demand for solar energy in Kenya has risen over the past few years as power consumers embrace the installation of solar power systems to beat the high cost of electricity.

 Domestic consumers are also embracing solar power installation with the 2019 census report putting solar lighting uptake in Kenya homes at 19.3%, about 2.3 million homes.

-Indeed, rural areas reported 29.9% uptake of solar lighting – higher than the rural national grid connection that stood at 26% during the August 2019 census.
+Indeed, rural areas reported a 29.9% uptake of solar lighting – higher than the rural national grid connection which stood at 26% during the August 2019 census.

-East Africa Breweries PLC has become the latest big power consumer to signal its shift to alternative power solution with plans to set a Sh22 billion solar power plant.
+East Africa Breweries PLC has become the latest big power consumer to signal its shift to alternative power solutions with plans to set up a Sh22 billion solar power plant.

 The brewer is targeting to completely delink from Kenya Power by 2030.